The Himalayan Lodge

 History of the House

-This wonderful cozy home near downtown Ann Arbor was built in the 1870s by David Kay.
+This cozy home near downtown Ann Arbor was built in the 1870s by David Kay.
 He was a stone mason and also built the Engineering Arch on the UofM campus as well as a narrow one lane railroad bridge in Dexter, MI.
 David and his wife, Catherine, raised two girls at this house, Florence and Betty.
-In 2002, I was honored to meet Florence during a trip to Ann Arbor with her son, Ed Cole.
-They were passing by her childhood home as they often did on their infrequent visits to Ann Arbor for family reunions.
-In 2002, my sister happened to be outside when Florence and Ed drove by.
-They rolled down the window and told my sister they used to live here.
+In 2002, I met Florence during a trip to Ann Arbor with her son, Ed Cole.
+They were passing by her childhood home as they always did on their visits to Ann Arbor for family reunions.
+In 2002, my sister happened to see them and they rolled down the window and said they used to live in the house.

-My sister invited them in and thus began one of the most unique relationships of my career.
-Like a second family, Florence and Ed have been a delight.
-The following year, they came to visit again, and this time they stayed at my B&B. They told me many stories about the house, some of which I recorded on video tape.
+We invited them in and thus began a wonderful relationship.
+They are like a second family.
+The following year, they came to visit again, and this time they stayed at my B&B. They told me many stories about the house, some of which I recorded on video.
 They even gave me a large book of old photographs, which you can now find at the Lodge.
 The photos record many years of the lives of the people who loved this house in its early days.
 The book is a treasure.
 Florence moved from Ann Arbor to Oregon in the 1930s when she was 17.
 Florence celebrated her 100th birthday in 2013.

 At the age of 101, Florence passed away in 2014.
 A plaque near the front door now dedicates the house to her.